spack/spack/lib/spack/docs/workflows.rst

    $ spack view symlink --dependencies yes --exclude appsy appsy

-Alternately, you wish to create a view whose purpose is to provide binary executables to end users.
-You only need to include applications they might want, and not those applications' dependencies.
+As an alternative, you wish to create a view whose purpose is to provide binary executables to end users.
+You need only include the applications they might want,  not their dependencies.
 In this case, you might use:

 .. code-block:: console